Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/python-basic-elements1.md

 ## Data types revisited
 1. We saw a bit about variables and their values in the lesson last week, and we continue today with some variables related to rock samples collected on a recent field excursion.
 For a given rock sample, the standard for assigning a sample identification value is to use the format `PE-LO-NU-YR`, where `PE` is for the first and last initials of the person that collected the sample, `LO` is a two-letter abbreviation for the sample location, `NU` is the sample number on that excursion, and `YR` is the last two digits of the year in which the sample was collected.
-We can store this information and some additional information about the samples in Python as follows:
+We can store this ipnformation and some additional information about the samples in Python as follows:

     ```python
     SampleID = 'DW-NP-48-16'